 Amid a grand event held at Shital Niwas, ‘Digital Signature and Certificate’ was formally launched by handing tokens with certificates each to Hon.
 President Mrs. Bidhya Devi Bhandari, Hon.
 Prime Minister Mr. K.P.
 Oli and Hon.
 Minister of Communications and Technology, Mr. Sher Dhan Rai.

 In his speech, the prime minister talked about electronic diversity and focused on the importance of digital signatures for safe e-transactions.
-Likewise, referring to digital signature as a new technology, he outlined that it will save time, enhance trust, and bring a social transformation by providing qualitative and modern service.
+Likewise, referring to the numeric name as a new technology, he outlined that it will save time, enhance trust, and bring a social transformation by providing qualitative and modern service.

 Secretary Mr. Sunil Bdr.
-Malla said that by making digital signature effective, electronic transactions can be more expanded.
+Malla said that by making digital signature useful, electronic transactions could be more expanded.

 The OCC had organized the program.
-IFC, World Bank aided to complete the project of digital signature.
-Radiant Infotech has been authorized to issue these certificates while Nepal Certifying Company would managing once they are issued.
+IFC, World Bank aided to complete the project of the digital signature.
+Radiant Infotech has been authorized to issue these certificates while Nepal Certifying Company would managing once they are released.